ritchie46/ritchievink.com/content/post/affinity_propagation.md

                 A[k, k] = A[k, k] * damping + (1 - damping) * a.sum()
 ```

 This function works and is pretty readable.
-However let's go through the optimization process again and try to vectorize the above logic, exchanging readability for performance in doing so.
+However let's go through the optimization process again and try to vectorize the logic above, exchanging readability for performance in doing so.

 The current execution time is 53 milliseconds.